-I’m Julia, an Executive Function and Social Skills Coach dedicated to helping teens, college students, and young adults build the confidence and independence they need to succeed in life.
+I’m Julia, an Executive Function and Social Skills Coach dedicated to helping people build the confidence and independence they need to succeed in life.
 With a Master’s Degree in Developmental Disabilities from Columbia University and a Bachelor’s Degree in General, Special, and Gifted Education from Indiana University, I bring both expertise and a deep understanding of neurodivergent learners to my coaching practice.
-I hold teaching certifications in two states and have additional training as an ADHD Certified Educator.
+I hold teaching certifications in two states and have additional training as an ADHD Certified Educator, further grounding my work in evidence-based strategies.

 I have worked one-on-one with more than 100 clients and their families, supporting students with ADHD, Autism, Anxiety, and other learning and social challenges.
-My approach is highly individualized—every client learns strategies and tools tailored to their unique strengths and needs.
+My approach is highly individualized — every client learns strategies and tools tailored to their unique strengths and needs.
 I work closely with parents, therapists, and educators to ensure holistic support, helping families implement best practices that foster long-term success.

-I believe that challenges aren’t character flaws—they’re simply skills that haven’t been taught yet.
+As an ADHD coach, I believe that challenges aren’t character flaws—they’re simply skills that haven’t been taught yet.
 My goal is to provide those missing tools while removing shame, building self-awareness, and celebrating small wins along the way.
 Ultimately, my job is to “coach myself out of a job” by empowering clients to take control of their own growth.

 When I’m not coaching, you’ll find me reading, cooking, going to yoga classes, spending time with friends and family, watching movies, or enjoying the outdoors with my rescue dog, Maggie.